 After receiving positive feedback from the Mayor, Scott Silverthorne, regarding our proposed sterilization effort we began organizing partners to fill in all the support roles.
 First, we finalized arrangements to integrate a graduate student from the University of Georgia, Charles Evans.

-We started the project in late-January 2014 and worked 6 nights.
+We started the project in late-January 2014 and worked six nights.
 All deer were engaged with remote immobilization equipment (darting) from a vehicle on public property.
 Virginia law prohibited shining lights on private property without prior permission which greatly diminished our ability to search for deer in neighborhoods.
 We also could not use bait, a standard element in deer capture protocols, resulting in reduced efficiency and our ability to attract deer to the public lands where we had access.
 We captured 18 females, about 40% of the local population based on camera surveys.
-The spotlighting law was recently changed and we have received permission to use bait for capture efforts next winter.
-We would like to capture over 90% of the population at the conclusion of the next winter’s field season.
+The spotlighting law was changed and we received permission to use bait for capture efforts in Year 2.
+The second year, with the use of bait and spotlighting, we capture an additional 18 females with much higher efficiency bringing the percentage captured to ~85%.
+At the conclusion of Year 3 (December 2015) we had ~93% of the females tagged and observed a ~20% decline from Year 2 to Year 3.

 As the District and its highly populated suburbs grapple with controlling their deer populations, Fairfax City is planning a new approach: Tranquilize and capture all the female deer in the city, take them to a surgical table and remove their ovaries to keep them from reproducing.
 If the city receives clearance from the state’s Department of Game and Inland Fisheries, officials said, it will be the first jurisdiction in Virginia to try the surgical sterilization approach.